Psathyrella piluliformis

-Psathyrella piluliformis is a species of agaric fungus in the family Psathyrellaceae.
+Psathyrella piluliformis, commonly known as the clustered brittlestem, is a species of agaric fungus in the family Psathyrellaceae.

+Description

 It produces fruit bodies (mushrooms) with broadly convex caps measuring 2–5 cm in diameter.
-The caps are chestnut to reddish brown, the color fading in age and with dry weather.
+The caps are chestnut to reddish brown, the color fading with age and with dry weather.
+Fragments of the partial veil may remain on the cap margin, and as a wispy band of hairs on the stipe.

 The closely spaced gills have an adnate attachment to the stipe.
 They are initially tan until the spores mature, when the gills turn dark brown.
-Fragments of the partial veil may remain on the cap margin, and as a wispy band of hairs on the stipe.
 The stipe is 2–7 cm tall and 3–7 mm wide, white, smooth, hollow, and bulging at the base.
+The spore print is dark brown, sometimes purplish.

+Similar species

+Similar species include Psathyrella carbonicola, P. longipes, P. longistriata, P. multipedata, P. spadicea, and Parasola conopilus.

+Habitat and distribution

 Fruiting occurs in clusters at the base of hardwood stumps.

+Uses

-It is considered edible but of low quality, with fragile flesh and being difficult to identify.
-Similar species include Psathyrella carbonicola, P. longipes, P. longistriata, P. multipedata, P. spadicea, and Parasola conopilus.
+The species is considered edible but of low quality, with fragile flesh and being difficult to identify.